InspiryThemes/realhomes-docs/docs/email-template.md

 # Email Template

-Email template is added for contact, agent and agency emails with related customizer settings.
-To change email template settings go to **Dashboard → Real Homes → Customize Settings → Email Template** section.
+ An Email template for better user experience is added in version 3.10 that works for emails generated from Contact Form, Agent Form and Agency Form.
+We have also provided related customization settings under **Dashboard → Real Homes → Customize Settings → Email Template**.

 ![Email Template Settings](images/email-template/email-template-settings.png)